anbuchezhiyanv/anbuchezhiyanv/README.md

 - [Nostra](https://nostraecomerce-60028970174.development.catalystserverless.in/app/index.html):
  I developed 'Nostra', an e-commerce website for fashion accessories, using HTML, CSS, and JavaScript.
 My responsibilities included creating the search bar feature and improving user experience and navigation.
 - [Booksky](https://booksky-60028970174.development.catalystserverless.in/app/index.html):
- I created Booksky, a book reading website, using HTML, CSS, and JavaScript with seamless user interaction and feature integration.
+ I created Booksky, a book-reading website, using HTML, CSS, and JavaScript with seamless user interaction and feature integration.
 - [Analog Clock](https://analog-clock-60028970174.development.catalystserverless.in/app/index.html):
  I made an 'Analog Clock' project using HTML, CSS, and JavaScript.
 It includes both analog and digital clock functions, showcasing my front-end development and JavaScript skills.